 Students who have completed the Home 101 course successfully, and have shown a high interest and ability level for the curriculum can continue on with the Home 101 Academy by taking Home 201- "Taylor Tiny Homes."
 This course will allow students to build upon the skills and knowledge they have learned in the areas of general construction, design, and more!
 Students will work collaboratively to build a tiny playhouse from start to finish; this project will combine skills like carpentry, painting, design, material figuring, marketing, working on a team, and more!
-Students must have a teacher recommendation/signature from the Home 101 instructor to register for this course.
 Students will be using power tools independently and will need to be responsible with a sincere interest in advancing their knowledge in a hands-on learning environment.
 LEVEL 2